wenghongda/Speed-prediction-using-LSTM/README.md

 ## 🚀 What is included?
 For detailed implementation, including hyperparameters and the training pipeline, please refer to multi_driving_cycles_process.py

-The driving cycle used in the simulation is:
+The driving cycle used in the simulation, whose name is  is:
 ![The merged driving cycle in simulation section.](./figs/merged.png)

 It is derived from two driving cycles, which is:

-First
+First, from 1 s - 600 s

 ![The Guiyang City.](./figs/guiyang.png)

-Second
+Second, from 1 s - 1200 s

 ![The other.](./figs/real6.png)